PureBhaktiArchive/audioseva/README.md

 Also add other variables from the [Frontend environment variables](#frontend-environment-variables) section.

+### Dependencies

+- `webpack` is overriden to avoid having v5 installed.
+- `css-loader` is overriden to v3 because later versions require `webpack@^5`.
+- `terser-webpack-plugin` is overriden to v2 in order to use newer MD4 implementation (https://github.com/webpack-contrib/terser-webpack-plugin/releases/tag/v2.3.4).
+Naturally, `@vue/cli-service` requires v1 of `terser-webpack-plugin`.
+But it works fine with v2.
+- `react-dom` is overriden to avoid resolution issue caused by `react-select`.

 # Firebase project set up

 1. [Create a Firebase project](https://console.firebase.google.com).